UQComputingSociety/constitution/constitution.md

 ## 16 Business to be Transacted at Annual General Meetings

 16.1 The following business must be transacted at every Annual General Meeting:
-* the confirmation of the Minutes of the previous Annual General Meeting, and of the Minutes of any Special General Meetings that occurred since the previous Annual General Meeting;
+* the confirmation of the Minutes of the previous Annual General Meeting, Electoral General Meeting, and of the Minutes of any Special General Meetings that occurred since the previous Annual General Meeting;
 * the receiving of the statement of income and expenditure, assets and liabilities for the last financial year prepared by the Treasurer;
 * the receiving of reports from the President and Secretary;
 * the receiving of the auditor's report on the financial affairs of the Society for the last financial year;
 * the presenting of the audited statement to the meeting for adoption; and
 * the election of members of the Management Committee.

+## 18 Electoral General Meeting

+17.1 At least one (1) month and no more than four (4) months before the Annual General Meeting, the Society must hold an Electoral General Meeting.

+17.2 The following business must be transacted at the Electoral General Meeting:
+* the appointment of an impartial Returning Officer, responsible for the orderly running of the election at the subsequent Annual General Meeting, and any other elections that may occur before the next Electoral General Meeting;
+* the creation of zero (0) or more Officers of the Management Committee, other than the President, Secretary, and Treasurer, to be elected at the subsequent Annual General Meeting; and
+* the creation of zero (0) or more General Members of the Management Committee, to be elected at the subsequent Annual General Meeting.

+17.3 The Management Committee shall provide any resources to the Returning Officer required to undertake their duties.

 ## 17 Special General Meeting